Deemaalamer/Dentist-Appointment-Booking-Bot/README.md

 3. Created intents and entities
 4. Built a dialog
 5. Trained and tested a cognitive chatbot
+6. Linked your trained bot to a UI

 This tutorial scratches the surface of many of the capabilities of IBM Watson Conversation.